jchitpin/reproduce-efm-paper-2022/README.md

 ## Installation

-Download the repository and install all necessary Julia packages by running
+Download the repository and install all necessary Julia packages by running the following commands in your desired installation directory.

-`cd `
+`$ cd /home/<username>/<directory>/`
+`$ git clone jchitpin/reproduce-efm-paper-2022`
-`$ julia `
+`$ cd reproduce-efm-paper-2022/src/`
+`$ julia install_julia_packages.jl` # or run line by line in Julia REPL

 ## Workflow to reproduce results

-The scripts in the following subsections must be run in order to regenerate the intermediate data files.
+The scripts in the following subsections should be run in order to regenerate the intermediate data files.

 ### Figure 1 and 2

+1. ``

 ### Figure 3